aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/csvdataloadoptions/_index.md

 ```

 Sets a value indicating whether the first record of CSV data contains column names.

+ **Remarks:**

 The default value is  false .

 **Parameters:**
 | Parameter | Type | Description |